National Energy Balance

 For example, in the case of consumption, we can notice how the "Transportation" sector grew throughout the 1961-2024 period to become the main energy consumer.
 However, if we filter by natural gas (the type of energy Argentina had to import in recent years), we notice that the main consumers are the industrial and residential sectors.
 In the event of a supply shortage, we can predict that these will be the main sectors affected.

-Access the dashboard from a computer or horizontal screen for a better experience.
+Use a computer or landscape screen for a better experience.

-Deepen the analysis using filters located in the sidebar or top bar.
+Deepen your analysis using the filters in the sidebar or top bar.

-Use full screen mode by clicking the icon in the lower right corner.
+Use fullscreen mode via the icon in the bottom-right corner.

-Apply multiple filters by clicking on charts while holding the Control key.
+Apply multiple filters by clicking on charts while holding "Ctrl".

-Switch pages by clicking the icons at the bottom of the dashboard.
+Switch pages using the icons at the bottom of the dashboard.

-Learn which filters affect each chart in the icon at its upper right corner.
+See which filters affect each chart via the icon in its top-right corner.